 Order adapted course literature that's not already available

-Talking books are for people who have difficulty reading printed text due to, for example:
+Talking books are for those who have difficulty reading printed text due to a disability such as:

 reading and writing difficulties (dyslexia);